-SPPARKS \cite{SPPARKS,Plimpton2009} was used to generate a dataset of `candidate grain' growth simulations using the same approach as DeCost.
-The simulations are summarized here but more detailed information is available in ref \cite{DeCost2017}.
+SPPARKS \cite{SPPARKS,Plimpton2009} was used to generate a dataset of ``candidate grain'' growth simulations.
+The simulations are summarized here, but more detailed information is available in DeCost's original study \cite{DeCost2017}.

-The system contains a rectangular grid of pixels with integer identifiers.
-Grains in the matrix consist of groups of connected pixels with the same identity.
-One grain, termed the `candidate grain', has an initial size advantage compared to the rest of the matrix grains.
-The rest of the matrix consists of `red' and `blue' grains.
+The system contains a rectangular grid of pixels with integer values.
+Grains consist of groups of connected pixels with the same value.
+One grain, called the ``candidate grain,'' has an initial size advantage compared to typical matrix grains.
+The rest of the matrix consists of ``red'' and ``blue'' grains.
 The grain boundary energy for all interfaces is uniform.
-The red/candidate interfaces are artificially assigned a high value for grain boundary mobility, and all other interfaces are assigned a lower mobility.
-During the Monte Carlo simulation a site in the matrix is selected randomly.
+The interfaces between red and candidate grains are assigned a high mobility value, and all other interfaces are assigned the same lower mobility.
+During the Monte Carlo simulation, a site in the matrix is randomly selected.
 The probability of changing states from one grain to another, which is related to both the mobility of the interface and the energy associated with changing states, is computed.
-The change is randomly accepted or rejected with the probability computed in the previous step.
+The change is accepted or rejected according to the Monte Carlo probability.
 This process is repeated for a very large number of iterations.
-During this process the flipping of states causes some grains to grow and other grains to shrink, modeling grain growth in real materials.
-After repeating this process for the desired number of iterations the final state of the system is recorded.
+During this process, the flipping of states at each pixel causes some grains to grow and other grains to shrink, modeling grain growth in real materials \cite{HOLM20032701,holm2001computer,ANDERSON1984783}.
+After repeating this process for the desired number of iterations, the final state of the system is recorded.

-In this study all simulations were run with a system size of 512 x 512 pixels using periodic boundary conditions, a Monte Carlo temperature of kT=0.9, and a duration of 4,000,000 Monte Carlo steps.
-The fraction of red grains was varied between 0 and 0.4.
-However, 90\% of the simulations contained fractions of red grains between 0.15 and 0.25, the region where the occurence of AGG is most uncertain (about half of these trials exhibit AGG.)
+In this study, all simulations were run with a square system with a size of 512x512 pixels using periodic boundary conditions, system energy kT = 0.9 and a duration of 4,000,000 Monte Carlo steps.
+The fraction of red grains was varied between 0.15 and 0.25.
+This represents the region where the occurrence of AGG is most uncertain, and about half of these trials exhibit AGG.
 Example grain growth trajectories from two simulations are shown in Figure \ref{fig:agg:candidate-grain-example}.
-The top and bottom rows show snapshots from sample trajectories for normal and abnormal grain growth, respectively.
+The top and bottom rows show snapshots of sample trajectories for normal and abnormal grain growth, respectively.